benjymous/annotations/sandman/sandman.38.md

 ### Page 2

-Real forests, true bears, true wolves: Akin to Platonic forms, the creatures and places in stories are the true essence of the creature or place, without the rounded-off corners or the compromises required of things that exist.
+  **Real forests, true bears, true wolves**: Akin to Platonic forms, the creatures and places in stories are the true essence of the creature or place, without the rounded-off corners or the compromises required of things that exist.
 A wolf such as you might meet is hardly more than a dog who has not forgotten how to hunt; a wolf such as you might hear about is a shaggy beast, born to the hunt, little more than hunger and fangs and burning eyes, a creature who might someday hunt you.

 ### Page 3